LouisCAD/Splitties/viewdsl/README.md

 You can of course use any custom method reference that is not a reference to a constructor as long as that method takes a `Context` parameter and returns a `View` or any subclass of it.

-Here's a simple but typical example:
+Here's a simple but typical example of this first overload:
 ```kotlin
 val myView: MyCustomView = v(::MyCustomView, R.id.my_view) {
     backgroundColor = Color.BLACK
 }
 ```

-The second overload of `v` takes no required parameter, but relies on explicit (reified) type parameter to work properly.
+**The second overload** of `v` takes no required parameter, but relies on explicit (reified) type parameter to work properly.
 Just `v<TextView>()` is enough to instantiate a `TextView`.
 However, this version relies on a "view factory" that can automatically provide subclasses of the requested type as necessary.
 If